How old is too old when you're a leader?

-Republican candidate Nikki Halley calls for "lucidity" tests for US politicians over 75 to check they are mentally competent enough to be in office.
+Republican presidential candidate Nikki Haley calls for "lucidity" tests for US politicians over 75 years to check they remain mentally competent.

 It's natural to stumble sometimes when you're running the most powerful country in the world.
 But Joe Biden is about to turn 81, and age threatens to be one of the issues that will come up in the next US presidential elections.